by Casaundra Johnson | Nov 08, 2019 | Temporary Total Disability Compensation

 To prove Individual Unemployability, a veteran must present evidence that at least one service-connected disability meets the scheduler (rating) criteria, and prove that the service-connected disabilities alone are preventing the veteran from obtaining or maintaining substantial gainful employment.

 In some cases, veterans who do not meet this rating criteria may still qualify for Individual Unemployability benefits on what is called an extrascheduler basis.
 To receive Individual Unemployability benefits on an extrascheduler basis, a veteran must show that applying the normal requirements is unreasonable due to unusual circumstances, such as a marked interference with employment, frequent hospitalizations, or functional limitations stemming from their conditions that are not adequately represented by the VA disability rating schedule.
+Contact The Bainbridge Firm for all of your Social Security Disability Questions.

 - Social Security and Disability Compensation